Ellen Weaver: Personal life

+Weaver attended a private Christian school until fifth grade, and then was homeschooled by her mother until eleventh grade.
+She attended a public high school for her last two years of secondary education.
 Weaver graduated from Bob Jones University in Greenville, South Carolina.
 She worked for Senator Jim DeMint.
 Weaver, along with Senator DeMint, founded the Palmetto Promise Institute, a conservative think tank.
-Weaver serves as the president of the institution.
-Weaver serves as a non-elected member of the Education Oversight Committee for the South Carolina General Assembly.
-Weaver serves as the founder and chief executive officer of Palmetto Promise Institute.
+Weaver served as the president of the institution until her election.
+The group's current president and CEO, Wendy Damron, donated a total of $1,500 to Weaver's campaign, according to State Ethics filings.
+Weaver served as an appointed member of the Education Oversight Committee for the South Carolina General Assembly.
+Weaver served as the founder and chief executive officer of Palmetto Promise Institute.